Can Caffeine Kill? How It Impacts Animals, Plants, and the Environment

 With the accumulation of degraded leaves and fruits, caffeine in the soil reaches toxic levels, mandating the relocation of coffee plantations to new grounds every ten to twenty-five years or else the death of each and every plant (20).

-Caffeine in Agriculture: the Environment
+Caffeine in Agriculture

 As already described, the Hawaiian government wanted to spray caffeine on frogs as a form of pest control.